 (Arête News) — Six nations including the United States pushed for more accountability in U.N. peacekeeping operations on Friday at a high-level gathering to review progress on eliminating mismanagement, sexual abuse and other violence.

 The meeting at United Nations headquarters in New York was organized by the United States — a permanent U.N.
-Security Council member that provides $1.7 billion a year for the U.N.’s $6.5 billion annual peacekeeping budget — along with peacekeeping contributor nations India, Portugal, Senegal, Uruguay and Vietnam.
+Security Council member that provides US$1.7 billion a year for the U.N.’s US$6.5 billion annual peacekeeping budget — along with peacekeeping contributor nations India, Portugal, Senegal, Uruguay and Vietnam.

 U.N.
 Secretary-General António Guterres told participants that “new systems and tools to evaluate performance” were helping make a difference on the ground as part of his “Action for Peacekeeping” initiative, a response to a U.S.-drafted Security Council resolution in September 2018 to impose tougher action against U.N. peacekeepers that abuse or fail to protect civilians.